SHTFDad may collect a share of sales or other compensation from the links on this page.

-Sure, it’s easy for those who live in rural areas to remain connected to the food supply, as they grow much of the food that gets shipped to urban areas (and even they may be disconnected from the real cycles, given the use of fossil fuel fertilizers, and the monoculture crop system that dominates the western world!)
+Sure, it’s easy for those who live in rural areas to remain connected to the food supply.
+They grow much of the food that gets shipped to urban areas.
+They may even be disconnected from the real cycles, given the use of fossil fuel fertilizers, and the monoculture crop system that dominates the western world!
 But for those who live in urban areas, keeping that connection is a challenge.

-While organic back yard farming has become increasingly common over the years, it’s easy for those who live in urban areas, with families and kids and little time to spare, to ignore one of the important steps in the life cycle of their food: composting.
+While organic backyard farming has become increasingly common over the years, it’s easy for those who live in urban areas, with families and kids and little time to spare, to ignore one of the important steps in the life cycle of their food: composting.

 What Items Go Into Compost?

 Typically those who live in urban environments care most about composting kitchen and lawn scraps.
 Yet, you shouldn’t ignore sawdust, non-glossy mail, and even newsprint.
 You can essentially compost all fruit and vegetable scraps, as well as most yard waste.
 Just don’t throw chemically-treated waste in the bin.

 Stay away from composting meats, dairy, bones, and fats (unless you use a Bokashi system), and definitely avoid pressure-treated wood and sawdust.